leomenar/LAMRHI-SIL-UNA/content/people/index.md

     id: section-1
     content:
       title: Alumni and Visitors
-      subtitle: We have been lucky to work with very talented people throughtout the years
+      subtitle: We have worked with very talented people
       text: |-
         ## Alumni